Juliet-Simpson/Custom-Cupboards/README.md

 ### **Surface**

 * Colours:
     * Two main theme colours have been used' 'light-theme-color' (rgb(202, 200, 200)) and 'red-theme-color' (rgb(168, 153, 153)).
-These were chosen to be neutal and unobtrusive yet stylish and attractive, indicating the same promised of the cupboards.
-Both colours have a slight reddish undertone intended to give some warmth and be reminiscent of the wamrth of natural wood.
+These were chosen to be neutral and unobtrusive yet stylish and attractive, indicating the same promised of the cupboards.
+Both colours have a slight reddish undertone intended to give some warmth and be reminiscent of natural wood.

 * Background:
     * Either a white background for commerce pages or a grey background for login and registration pages and for superuser management pages is used.